sulphatet/10-K-Filings-Rating-System/README.md

 # Web App
 Web Application is available at this [link](https://8501-01hwwe6a9rterwq0zjh91pnspz.cloudspaces.litng.ai/) Please follow the instructions mentioned.
 Loading might initially take some time.

+This application was built using Streamlit, and is hosted on a lightning.ai studio.
+Streamlit as a library is designed for presenting dashboards, integrating it with the storage and compute of a lighting.ai studio, we are able to effectively create a pipeline and store its results within the cloud.

 ![image](https://github.com/sulphatet/10-K-Filings-Rating-System/assets/73064995/e0111d5e-5c06-45bc-9205-490597860841)